Canning Town station

 Canning Town is an interchange station located in Canning Town, London.
 It provides Jubilee line services of the London Underground, and the Docklands Light Railway (DLR).
 The station is designed as an intermodal metro and bus station, opening in 1999 as part of the Jubilee Line Extension – replacing the original station site north of the A13.

-On 11 November 2015, the Mayor of London announced that it would be rezoned to be on the boundary of London fare zone 2 and zone 3.
+It is in London fare zone 2 and 3.